dry-rb/dry-rb.org/source/gems/dry-view/index.html.md

 - You want to build and render views consistently in any kind of context (dry-view is standalone, it doesn't require an HTTP request!).
 - You're using a lightweight routing DSL like Roda or Sinatra and you want to keep your routes clean and easy to understand (dry-view handles the integration with your application's objects, all you need to provide from your routes is the user input data).
+- Your application uses dependency injection to make objects available to each other (dry-view fits perfectly with dry-web and dry-system).
 - Want a way to test your views in isolation.

 ### Example